 Day 11: Today you can explore the park (self drive in your own vehicle), visiting various waterholes in search of wildlife.
 Today’s Etosha National Park was proclaimed as Namibia’s first conservation area in 1907 by the then German government and is one of the largest game reserves in Africa.
 Consisting of saline desert, savannah and woodlands, its definitive feature is the Etosha Pan, a vast shallow depression.
 For the greater part of the year the pan is a bleak expanse of white, cracked mud which, on most days shimmers with mirages.
 Seeing vast herds of game against this eerie backdrop, referred to in the local vernacular as the ‘great white place of dry water’, makes the Etosha game-viewing a unique experience.

 Spend 2 nights at Taleni Etosha Village a Dinner, Bed & Breakfast basis.

-Mokuti is situated two km from the Eastern entrance of the world renowned Etosha National Park.
+Mokuti is situated two km from the Eastern entrance of the world-renowned Etosha National Park.
 Mokuti Lodge is only a short drive from the Von Lindequist Gate near Fort Namutoni and is located on its own private 4.000 hectare nature reserve, which shares a common border with the amazing Etosha wildlife reserve.
 The rooms are inspired by African traditions and the wildlife of the bush.
-Comfortable rooms with typical African décor in an ambiance that projects tranquillity and distinctive taste.
-Situated in the main building next to the lounge area, the Marula Bar is the perfect place to meet your family and friends in the evening for pre-diner drinks or sharing your safari experiences around the fireplace.
+Comfortable rooms with typical African décor in an ambience that projects tranquillity and distinctive taste.
+Situated in the main building next to the lounge area, the Marula Bar is the perfect place to meet your family and friends in the evening for pre-diner drinks or to share your safari experiences around the fireplace.
 You can enjoy a great selection of African and international cocktails, long drinks and beer.